Ali-Akbar Sa'idi Sirjani: Death

-The international human rights campaign failed to secure Saidi-Sirjani's release, however, and he died in custody 8 months after his arrest, reportedly at one of the safe houses of the Intelligence Ministry in Shemiran neighborhood in northern Tehran.
+The international human rights campaign failed to secure Saidi-Sirjani's release, however, and he died in custody 8 months after his arrest, on 28 November 1994, reportedly at one of the safe houses of the Intelligence Ministry in Shemiran neighborhood in northern Tehran.
 Iranian authorities gave the cause of his death as a heart attack, although his daughter, Sayeh Sirjani, said her father had no history of heart ailments.
 The Sirjani family had also repeatedly denied allegations that he was addicted to drugs.
 The Government is reported to have "refused to deliver his body to his family or to allow an independent autopsy."

 It is widely believed and there is some evidence that he was killed by Saeed Emami's "Unleashed" group at the Ministry of Security and Intelligence.
 According to journalist Emadeddin Baqi, the method used to kill him was potassium.

 One of Saeed Emami's colleagues and one of the last persons arrested, met a known clergyman and Majlis deputy from Tehran a few months before his arrest and revealed how Saeed Emami had murdered Saeedi Sirjani.
 He was the only witness present on the scene.
 Forcing a potassium suppository into the rectum of Saeedi Sirjani which caused a rapid heart attack was the method used by Saeed Emami to kill Saeedi Sirjani in the prison.
 This revealed the secret of other similar heart attacks.

 Iranian journalist Afshin Molavi speculated that Sirjani was killed for crossing "the red line" from "writer and thinker to rebel."
 While the Islamic Republic would "grudgingly allowed allegorical criticism read by an elite," it took punitive action when the criticism became widely popular, when citizens disobeyed orders to stop protest and finally when they wrote "open letters to newspapers questioning the Supreme Leader."

+Personal life

+Sirjani married Mehrangiz Zarandi, and they had three children.